 As mitigation/enhancement for development proposals, we usually specify boxes that are made from woodcrete, a mixture of cement and sawdust which makes very durable boxes that will last for years.
 However, if you are interested in putting up nest boxes on your home or garden, there are lots of wooden alternatives which may be less expensive.

-Where to site your boxes
+Where to site your bird and bat boxes

 When siting a bat box it is best to place it as high as possible in a sheltered, sunny position, facing away from prevailing winds.
 On a building the box should be placed as close to the eaves as possible.
 Most species of bat use linear features in the landscape to navigate, so putting a box near a tree line or hedgerow may help bats to find the box.
 Try to avoid putting a bat box in a well-lit area, bats are often very light adverse so this will discourage them from using a roost site.

 Siting of bird nest boxes depends on the type of box and what species you are trying to attract.
 However, good advice is to face the box north-east, as this will avoid strong sunlight and wind disturbing the box.
 You should also consider access for predators (siting a box in a hard to reach location for a cat is a very good idea) and ensure that there is a clear flight path to the box.

 Remember it is against the law to disturb a nesting bird so if you think a bird may be nesting in your box don’t be tempted to open it and have a look, as this may result in the bird abandoning the eggs or chicks and the failure of the clutch.
 If you have seen a bird carrying food back to the box it is safe to presume the eggs have hatched, it is especially critical not to disturb the box when the chicks are close to fledging as it may cause them to leave the box before they are ready.

 If you require more information regarding Bat and Bird Boxes in your scheme, or other ecological services, please get in contact.